 Although some of the results are of interest, the analysis is mostly superficial and descriptive.
 Some of the effects of the weather forcing are obvious, and in most cases little new insight is provided, except in the discussion of the impact of the MOC changes.
 Hence, more work and major revisions are needed before the paper can be considered for publication in IJC.

-Response: Thank you for the insightful comments.
+Response: Thank you for your insightful comments.
 In the updated manuscript, we focused on the influence of stochastic noise generated by atmospheric dynamics on the ocean.
 The mixed layer ocean heat budget, the oceanic meridional overturning circulation (MOC) and the ENSO variability were examined.
 The possible roles of the stochastic perturbations in the atmosphere were discussed.
 Here is the item-by-item reply to your comments.

 Major comments